dagu-org/dagu/README.md

     stdout: "/tmp/hello" # the content will be "hello\n"
 ```

-`stderr` field allows to redirect stderr to other file without writing to the normal log file.
+The `stderr` field allows to redirect stderr to other file without writing to the normal log file.

 ```yaml
 steps: